 If you don’t want to settle for a less responsive system and absolutely want those fast loading times for games and programs, then pick an SSD.

 Keep in mind that the SSD drive can become quite expensive when storage goes over 512 GB.
 We recommend storing your huge music and movie collections on an HDD.

 5. The Case

 The overall health of the system is affected by the cooling efficiency provided by the case.
 Well ventilated systems tend to live longer.
-This is significant when there is gaming, video rendering or any other power hungry tasks involved.
+This is important when you are doing gaming, video rendering or any other power hungry task..